hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithIHT217.md

 *   the original will
 *   the printed version of this page which will be used as your cover letter to us
-*   the inheritance tax form IHT217
+*   the inheritance tax form IHT205 and IHT217
 *   a photocopy of the signed legal statement and declaration

 Where to send us your documents